renaissance2005/used_car_prices/README.md

 ## 🌟 Project Overview

 This project is a one-stop solution for scraping used car listings from Carsome.my, Malaysia’s largest car marketplace.
-It combines Streamlit’s visual power, Firecrawl’s structured web scraping, and Playwright’s browser automation to extract car data **accurately and efficiently**, even across multiple paginated result pages.
+It combines Streamlit’s visual power, Firecrawl’s structured web scraping, and Selenium’s browser automation to extract car data **accurately and efficiently**, even across multiple paginated result pages.

 ---